 We set our goals high, and start internally.
 We invest in innovative environmental and social sustainability practices as a two-fold effort that combines green business practices with overall corporate responsibility.

 All employees are given 40 hours per year to volunteer for a charitable organization.

 Each of WALT's three estate vineyards are certified sustainable by the California Sustainable Winegrowing Alliance.
-The CSWA and California Certified Organic Farmers (CCOF) certifications have rigorous requirements and standards related to irrigation to eco-friendly
+The CSWA certification has rigorous requirements related to eco-friendly, sustainable winegrowing standards.

 In March of 2017, each of WALT's three estate vineyards were Certified Sustainable by the California Sustainable Winegrowing Alliance.
 This coincided with a partnership with Sonoma County Winegrowers to make a bold commitment to be the first wine region in the U.S. that is 100% certified sustainable, coining the program "Sonoma Sustainable."
 This approach to sustainability includes 138 best management practices for grape growers in farming, business and how they support its employees and community.
 Sonoma County's quest to become the nation's first 100% sustainable winegrowing region has enjoyed enormous success and now WALT's "Bob's Ranch Estate Vineyard in Sonoma Coast joins this membership in the California Sustainable Certification effort.

 - Our 12 Estate Vineyards Certified Sustainable by the CSWA:

 - Napa Valley: WALT Ranch, Sacrashe, Bergfeld, Hardester, Beller, Rainin, Dellar-Friedkin, Cook

 - Anderson Valley: The Corners & Donnelly Creek

 - Dry Creek Valley: BACA Estate (in development)